Sutherland Shire: Development of transport

 The main mode of transport in the area was originally by water.
 Farmers' ships sailed up the coast into Botany Bay, and up the Georges and Woronora rivers, avoiding the wharfage and custom dues at Port Jackson.
 The first public road, the Illawarra Road (now called the Old Illawarra Road) to the "Five Islands" (now Wollongong), was constructed between 1842 and 1845 with convict labour.
 A new southern line of road was completed in 1864, linking up with the Illawarra Road at Engadine.
 Today this virtually is the line of the Princes Highway, the main north–south thoroughfare through Sutherland Shire.

 A railway line was extended from Hurstville in 1884 to develop the rich Illawarra district.
 The railway brought into being firstly a huge shanty town on the heights of Como, and later developed the area into a holiday centre.
-Sutherland railway station was opened in 1885, named after John Sutherland, a Minister of Works during the 1870s who had argued most forcefully for the railway.
+Sutherland railway station was opened in 1885, named after John Sutherland, a Minister of Works.

-At this time, the greater part of the Shire was connected only by access tracks.
+At this time, the greater part of the Sutherland Shire was connected only by access tracks.
 A road soon opened between the railway station and Cronulla Beach, catering mostly to families and fishing parties.
 This was followed by the Sutherland-Cronulla steam tram service, which was inaugurated in 1911.
-Not only did the service greatly increase the popularity of the Cronulla beaches, but it was of great advantage to the slowly developing business interests in the Shire.
+Not only did the service greatly increase the popularity of the Cronulla beaches, but it was of great advantage to the slowly developing business interests in the Sutherland Shire.

 Increasing motor traffic caused a falling-off of passengers and the tram passenger service closed in 1931.
 The goods service ceased the following year.
 Increased road traffic with the north led to the opening of the first road bridge into the Shire, at Tom Ugly's Point, in 1929.
 The six-lane Captain Cook Bridge over the Georges River, spanning Rocky Point and Taren Point, was opened in 1965, replacing the completely inadequate ferry service.